Welcome to the BC Provincial School for the Deaf Dance Program!

 WHAT IS DANCE PRODUCTION? (after school)

 Dance Production is another course that welcomes BCSD students to join.
 This class runs after school and integrates hearing, deaf, and hard of hearing students.
 There is no dancing involved in this course and no experience is necessary.
 Students grades 9-12 get a course credit but grade 8 & 9 students may join as club members.
-Dance Production gives students experience in the behind-the-scenes aspects of putting on a dance show and marketing the dance program.
+Students gain experience in the behind-the-scenes aspects of putting on various productions including our year end dance recital.
+Ms. Wilson team teaches with Ms. Dewar who teaches Theatre Production, so students will gain a wide variety of opportunities to work in behind the scenes type work.
+Students are given the choice to work in a specific “crew” within the class.

 Students can expect to learn skills in the areas of marketing, graphic design, organization, costume design, music mixing, set construction, makeup design, prop design, and stage management.
 This course is a wonderful way to meet new friends as many of our projects are group-based.
 Teamwork is an important aspect of this class, so students really support one another when working towards one goal.
 If you are a creative person who likes to learn new ways of making things, this course is for you!